Interpreters and Translators in Washington

 How Many Interpreters and Translators Work in Washington?

-In 2018, there were 880 Interpreters and Translators working in the state.
+880 people worked as Interpreters and Translators in 2018 in this state.

 There were 1,410 Interpreters and Translators employed in this state in 2017.